cloebot/cloe.github.io/aboutme.md

 As I am getting closer to high level programming than I ever thought, I found more interested in web development.
 In my spare time, I am developing Home Automation and Web Application.

 {: .box-note}
-I have never grown up, but I will never stop growing.
--Author C. Clarke-
+I have never grown up, but I will never stop growing.\n -Author C. Clarke-

 My life motto is never to stop growing up.
 My life is too short to learn countless things I don’t know/will never know.